5 from 12 votes

 PRO TIPS

-Your Korean Marinated Eggs (Mayak Eggs) should be submerged in the marinade so you do not have any white spots.
-Use a container for your marinade that is deep enough to completely cover the eggs in the liquid.
-If you don’t have enough liquid to fully cover the eggs, place a paper towel or plastic wrap over the eggs and press it into the marinade, then secure the lid.
+Submerge Eggs Completely in the Marinade so there are no white spots.
+Use a container for your marinade that is deep enough to completely cover the eggs in the liquid OR place a paper towel or plastic wrap over the eggs and press it into the marinade so the liquid can cover all of the eggs.

-Korean Marinated Eggs (Mayak Eggs) can be kept in an airtight container in the refrigerator for up to 3 days.
+Korean Marinated Eggs (Mayak Eggs) can be kept in an airtight container in the refrigerator for up to 3-4 days.
 I would recommend removing the eggs from the marinade and storing separately after 24-48 hours.
-Longer than that and you may find that your Korean Marinated Eggs are too salty.
-(These never last too long in my house so I’ve never had this issue!)
+Longer than that and you may find that that the eggs are too salty.

 If you tried this Korean Marinated Eggs (Mayak Eggs) or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the comments below!